 The Eye-spotted Lady Beetle has not received any status rankings in the United States.
 In Canada, the Eye-spotted Lady Beetle has been ranked as Secure in New Brunswick and Nova Scotia; Apparently Secure in Ontario, Alberta, and British Columbia; and Vulnerable in Manitoba.

 The Eye-spotted Lady Beetle, along with other Anatis species, darkens as it ages.

-You can find more information about Eye-spotted Lady Beetles on their iNaturalist Species Account or on their Bug Guide Info page.
+You can find more information about Eye-spotted Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Eye-spotted Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and the Occurrence Records to find out where Eye-spotted Lady Beetles have been seen in Vermont.